Invariant differential operators on a class of multiplicity free spaces: Algebras of differential operators

 From \cite{Rubenthaler-Schiffmann-2}, Lemme 3.9 p.
 155 we know that

 and from [ibid.], Lemme 3.8 p.
 155 we also have:

 Let us now make the following change of variables:

-As $b_{D_{\ell}}(\mu)=b_{Y}(\mu_{0}+\ell,\dots,\mu_{r}+\ell)= c\prod_{i=0}^r(\mu_{i}+\ell+i\frac{d}{2})$ (see Example \ref{example-b_Y-commutative}) we obtain
+As $b_{D_{\ell}}(\lambda)=b_{Y}(s_{0}+\ell,\dots,s_{r}+\ell)= c\prod_{i=0}^r(s_{i}+\ell+i\frac{d}{2})$ (see Example \ref{example-b_Y-commutative}) we obtain

-As expected the polynomials $\gamma(D_{\ell}$) are symmetric (i.e. invariant under $W$).
+As expected the polynomials $\gamma(D_{\ell}$) are symmetric in the $s_{i}$ variables (i.e. invariant under $W_{R}$).
 Moreover it is easy to prove that these polynomials, for $\ell=0,\dots,r$, are algebraically independent generators of the algebra of symmetric polynomials.
-This proves $1)$.
+This proves $2)$.

-$2)$ As ${\cal T}={\cal T}_{0}[X,X^{-1}]$ (see Proposition \ref{prop-poly-XY-graduation}), and as, from $1)$, the elements of ${\cal T}_{0}$ are polynomials in $X,X^{-1},Y$ we obtain that ${\cal T}\subset \C[X,X^{-1},Y]$.
+$3)$ As ${\cal T}={\cal T}_{0}[X,X^{-1}]$ (see Proposition \ref{prop-poly-XY-graduation}), and as, from $2)$, the elements of ${\cal T}_{0}$ are polynomials in $X,X^{-1},Y$ we obtain that ${\cal T}\subset \C[X,X^{-1},Y]$.
 The inverse inclusion is obvious.

-$3)$ The inclusion $ \C[X,Y,R_{1},\dots,R_{r}]\subset D(V)^{G'}= {\cal T}_{0}[X,Y]$ is obvious.
+$4)$ The inclusion $ \C[X,Y,R_{1},\dots,R_{r}]\subset D(V^+)^{G'}= {\cal T}_{0}[X,Y]$ is obvious.
 Conversely, from Theorem \ref{th-generateurs-op-inv} we have ${\cal T}_{0}[X,Y]= \C[R_{0},R_{1},\dots,R_{r}][X,Y]$.
-As $R_{0}=XY$ (see Remark \ref{rem-Capelli}), we have ${\cal T}_{0}[X,Y]\subset \C[X,Y,R_{1},\dots,R_{r}]$.
+As $ R_{0}=XY$ (see Remark \ref{rem-Capelli}), we have ${\cal T}_{0}[X,Y]\subset \C[X,Y,R_{1},\dots,R_{r}]$.

 \end{proof}